Alternative Treatment Options for Acne During Pregnancy

 Treating acne during pregnancy is difficult for the following reasons:

-- There is little scientific evidence concerning the safety of various acne medications during pregnancy.
-Because of possible risk to the fetus, clinical studies are not performed on pregnant women.2
+- There is little scientific evidence concerning the safety of various acne medications during pregnancy because, for ethical reasons, clinical studies are not performed on pregnant women.2

-- Some prescription acne medications, such as isotretinoin, anti-androgens, and the most commonly prescribed antibiotics for acne, tetracycline, minocycline, and doxycycline, are unsafe for pregnant women because they can harm the fetus.2,3
+- Some prescription acne medications, such as isotretinoin (Accutane®), anti-androgens (spironolactone, cyproterone acetate), and oral antibiotics (tetracycline, minocycline, doxycycline) are unsafe for pregnant women because they can harm the fetus.2,3

-- Doctors are cautious when prescribing other medications, such as retinoids (tretinoin, adapalene, and tazarotene) to pregnant women as well.
+- Doctors are cautious when prescribing other medications, such as topical retinoids (tretinoin, adapalene, and tazarotene) to pregnant women.

 - Even over-the-counter acne medications have not been studied sufficiently in pregnant women.